 2 fatally wounded at 31st Street Beach overnight during exchange of gunfire; several in custody

+In a statement, Ald.
+Robinson, 4th, called the shootings “unacceptable.”
+He said violence interrupters are doing nightly outreach to help de-escalate future situations.
+He is now calling for moving the beach’s closure time from 11 p.m. to 9 p.m.

+“We need enforcement of the 9 p.m. closure until we can ensure the beach is safer for all beachgoers and the surrounding community,” he said in the statement.

-Multiple people are in police custody after an exchange of gunfire broke out, fatally wounding two victims overnight near 31st Street Beach, Chicago police said.
+Multiple people are in police custody after an exchange of gunfire broke out Friday, fatally wounding two victims overnight near 31st Street Beach, Chicago police said.

 Shortly after 3:15 a.m., police responded to a call of a person shot in the 3100 block of South DuSable Lake Shore Drive and found a man, 23, and a woman, 22, shot multiple times.
 Both were pronounced dead at the scene, police said.